radius75/GUI64/README.md

 * A file viewer which lets you look into files either in text mode or in hex mode.
 * Support of device numbers other than #8 and #9.
 * SD2IEC support
-* A new menu item in the disk browser window for credits info
+* A new menu item in the disk browser window
 * Rearrangement of the memory map.
 For example, graphics data (char sets and sprites) are now copied to the RAM under the kernal when GUI64 starts.
 There will be a free area in RAM dedicated to applications.

 # Future Plans
-The next big leap will be a cartridge version of GUI64.
-But for this, I'll have to get familiar with C64 cartridge programming.
+The next big leap will be a cartridge version of GUI64 v1.1.
+For this, I'll have to become familiar with C64 cartridge programming.
-Other plans:
-* improve keyboard input
-* long button press on controls (e.g., updown control or scrollbar arrows)